BradEvanDavis/torchvideo/README.md

 removed it will be sufficiently stable for usage.**

 A [PyTorch](https://pytorch.org/) library for video-based computer vision tasks. `torchvideo` provides dataset loaders specialised for video, video frame samplers, and transformations specifically for video.
+This version implements a reader using torchvision.io rather than lintel.

 ## Get started